 - If you’re not in the right mindset to do math problems, then hold off until later.

-- With a highlighter, highlight the important parts of your math problems.
-For example, highlight your problem parameters.
-This helps ensure you input the right values into your calculator.
+- Highlight the important parts of your math problems, like problem parameters.
+This helps ensure you use the right values.

 - Write out each of your math steps and define your variables.
-Take a look at this current limiting reactor sizing calculation I did.
+Take a look at my current limiting reactor sizing calculation.

-- Review your work from start to finish when you finish.
+- Review your work from start to finish.

 #2 Computational math errors

 In engineering, most problems aren’t straightforward.
 Sometimes variables are missing, and other times you won’t know what you’re solving for.
-This then throws a wrench in the math work you do.
+This then becomes a source of confusion.